 A kidney from a related living donor is stored in an isothermal container prior to transplantation at the Bordeaux University Hospital in November 2020.

-This unprecedented research, which accurately assesses how Covid-19 has impacted the field of medicine, was conducted by Professor Alexandre Loupy (Université de Paris, Hôpital Necker-Enfants Malades AP-HP) and Dr. Olivier Aubert (Université de Paris, Hôpital Necker-Enfants Malades AP-HP), both of whom are also researchers at the Inserm Center for Translational Research on Organ Transplantation in Paris (Paris Transplant Group).
+This unprecedented research, which accurately assesses how Covid-19 has impacted the field of medicine, was conducted by Professor Alexandre Loupy (Université Paris Cité, Hôpital Necker-Enfants Malades AP-HP) and Dr. Olivier Aubert (Université Paris Cité, Hôpital Necker-Enfants Malades AP-HP), both of whom are also researchers at the Inserm Center for Translational Research on Organ Transplantation in Paris (Paris Transplant Group).

 At the onset of health crisis, organ transplant programme leaders expressed concern about the ongoing solid organ transplantation activity during the pandemic.
 There were two major reasons for this: the significant burden on health care systems in managing Covid-19 patients and the increased risk of infection for transplant recipients who are therefore immunocompromised.
 The recommendations were thus to maintain only urgent transplants, in particular heart and liver transplants, when the organisation of the hospital would allow for it.
 Until now, there has not been any study undertaken on the global impact of Covid-19 on solid organ transplantation.